-Battery Check the fluid level in each cell.
+Battery\ Check the fluid level in each cell.
 It should be between the MAX and MIN lines.
 Vehicles operated in high temperatures or under severe conditions require frequent checks of the battery fluid level.

-Brake and clutch fluid levels Make sure that the brake and clutch fluid level is between the MIN and MAX lines on the reservoir.
+Brake fluid level\ Make sure that the brake fluid level is between the MIN and MAX lines on the reservoir.

-Engine coolant level Check the coolant level when the engine is cold.
+Engine coolant level\ Check the coolant level when the engine is cold.

-Engine drive belts Make sure the drive belts are not frayed, worn, cracked or oily.
+Engine drive belts\ Make sure the drive belts are not frayed, worn, cracked or oily.

-Engine oil level Check the level after parking the vehicle on a level surface with the engine off.
+Engine oil level\ Check the level after parking the vehicle on a level surface with the engine off.
 Wait more than 10 minutes for the oil to drain back into the oil pan.

 Exhaust system Make sure there are no loose supports, cracks or holes.
 If the sound of the exhaust seems unusual or there is a smell of exhaust fumes, immediately have the exhaust system inspected by a NISSAN dealer.
-See the Exhaust gas (carbon monoxide)" in the "Starting and driving" section of this manual.
+See the carbon monoxide warning in the "Starting and driving" section of this manual.